 Say goodbye to 9 to 5

 Stress can seriously impact productivity.
-One of the changes workplaces can make to reduce employee stress levels is introduce flexible working hours.
-They don’t work for everyone (some people respond better to routine) but in general, staff often appreciate a little flexibility.
+One of the changes workplaces can make to reduce stress levels is introduce flexible working hours, with flexibility having benefits for both employees and employers.
+Flexible hours won't be a draw for everyone (some people respond better to routine) but in general, staff often appreciate it.

 If employees have children or other commitments (hospital appointments for example) flexible working can help alleviate some of the stresses usually associated with this: having to take time off work or arriving late.
 Similarly, the ability to work from home can help people feel like they have a better work-life balance.

 These are just a few of the ways companies can show an interest in, and take an active approach towards, employee wellbeing.
 It isn’t an exhaustive list but trying just a few of the above could provide a much-needed boost.
 A healthier workforce is a happier workforce after all, and this can only be a good thing.